Reasons to Adopt

 2. Most Vermont towns are losing population and those who remain are aging.
 Young people get their education and leave the state.
 New young families are not coming here.
 In the long run, that’s disastrous.

-3. The Governor and key growth business organizations in Vermont have strongly endorsed the diversity and inclusion initiative.
+3. The Governor and key business growth organizations in Vermont have strongly endorsed this diversity and inclusion initiative.
 Among them are the Vermont Chamber of Commerce, the Vermont League of Cities and Towns, and the Vermont Council on Rural Development.

-4. In guiding a town in addressing its various challenges and opportunities, it is increasingly important that town leaders be creative, positive and forward thinking.
+4. In guiding a town to address its various challenges and opportunities, it is increasingly important that town leaders be creative, positive and forward thinking.
 Including people and demographic trends is a vital part of town leadership’s responsibility.

 6. Vermont Futures, the research arm of the Vermont Chamber of Commerce, in July 2023 reported on the positive, direct connection between growth and diversity.
-See our website, vtdeclarationofinclusion.org.
+See our adoption guide.

 share on social media